The instance is facing performance issues and in the slow-requests it can be observed the following thread

 - Jenkins LTS

-It appears that the instance is configured to use the restricted strength (export) crypto via the JceSecurityManager, so the lookup seems to take a long time.
+The cause of this issue could be that the instance is configured to use the restricted strength (export) crypto via the JceSecurityManager, so the lookup seems to take a long time.
 Using the unlimited strength crypto policy set, it won’t perform this (slow) check so it should solve the issue.